Slack and AWS join forces to drive agility in software development

 Amazon AppFlow integration makes sharing data between systems a breeze

-In practice, that means that users no longer have to download and upload data between systems, which slows things down and introduces errors.
-Whether you’re analysing trends in customer engagement or assessing internal help-desk requests, you can pass the information quickly and securely between Slack and AWS systems.
+In practice, that means users no longer have to download and upload data between systems, which slows things down and introduces errors.
+Whether you’re analyzing trends in customer engagement or assessing internal help-desk requests, you can pass the information quickly and securely between Slack and AWS systems.

 Slack Calls powered by Amazon Chime

-In the short term, there won’t be any visual changes to the end-user experience.
-Long term, the move will allow us to add new features, such as mobile video, so that users can continue to rely on Slack for secure enterprise communication.
+In the near term, there won’t be any visual changes to the end-user experience.
+Long term, the move will allow us to add new features, such as mobile video, so users can continue to rely on Slack for secure enterprise communication.

 Slack + AWS: a match made for secure collaboration